hasperjiga/Data_Analyst_Portfolio/README.md

   - `Crime_Data_Analysis.ipynb`: Google Colab notebook for the analysis.
 - **Key Skills**: Data preprocessing, time series analysis, spatial analysis.

+- **Note**: The raw crime dataset (`crimes.csv`) used for this analysis was too large to upload to GitHub, but it is utilized within this notebook for analysis purposes.
+To access the raw data, please refer to the original source provided by the Los Angeles Open Data portal.

 ## How to Use

 To explore the projects in this repository: